Joey Gallo Player Props: Twins vs. White Sox

 Joey Gallo At The Plate

-- Gallo has eight doubles, a triple, 17 home runs and 35 walks while hitting .175.
+- Gallo is hitting .175 with eight doubles, a triple, 17 home runs and 35 walks.

-- Gallo has had at least one RBI in 23.7% of his games this season (18 of 76), with two or more RBI seven times (9.2%).
-He has also accounted for three or more of his team's runs in four contests.
+- Gallo has an RBI in 18 of 76 games this year, with multiple RBI in seven of them.
+He has also driven home three or more of his team's runs in four contests.

-- In 26 of 76 games this season, he has scored, and three of those games included multiple runs.
+- He has scored in 26 games this year, with multiple runs three times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.